MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 Bedtools is a great program to find the intersection between two files.
 It usually works on a specific [`.bed`](https://ensembl.org/info/website/upload/bed.html) format which has at least three columns (Chromosome, StartPosition, EndPosition) and 12 columns to the maximum.
 It won't like having header.
 We will keeep a 4th column with SNP ID.

-Inspected the previously prepared annotation file in `.bed` format:
+Inspect the previously prepared annotation file in `.bed` format:
 ```bash
 less -S 05_bed/genome_mallotus_dummy_annotation_simplified.bed
 ```